Guide to Early Entry at Disney World Theme Parks

 Ultimately, that’s everything you need to know about Early Theme Park Entry at Walt Disney World.
 We will undoubtedly be updating this strategy guide several times in the coming months.

-Expect another update in Summer 2022 as Genie+ and Lightning Lanes continue to evolve, things “settle down” and find their groove–and Guardians of the Galaxy: Cosmic Rewind opens at Epcot.
+Expect another update after TRON Lightcycle Run opens in April 2023 as crowd dynamics and park hours continue to change, impacting Early Entry strategy in the process.
 Stay tuned–we’ll continue to cover all of the important planning details and also share Early Entry photo reports from our experiences with this new on-site hotel benefit!

 Thoughts on Early Theme Park Entry at Walt Disney World?
 Excited to take advantage of the new on-site guest perk or think it’s too short to be useful?
 Disappointed about the eligibility rules or attraction lineups?
 Do you agree or disagree with our assessment?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!